Staff

 Dr. Caporino has published in numerous peer-reviewed journals, including Journal of the American Academy of Child and Adolescent Psychiatry, Psychological Bulletin, Journal of Consulting and Clinical Psychology, Journal of Abnormal Child Psychology, JAMA Psychiatry, Journal of Clinical Child and Adolescent Psychology, Depression and Anxiety, Cultural Diversity and Ethnic Minority Psychology, Psychiatry Research, and Journal of Anxiety Disorders.
 She has served on committees for the Association for Behavioral and Cognitive Therapies (ABCT) and the Anxiety and Depression Association of America (ADAA), and on the Board of Directors of the Selective Mutism Association.

-Dr. Caporino has received awards from ADAA, the International OCD Foundation, and the TLC Foundation for Body-Focused Repetitive Behaviors; and has been named a Rising Star by the Association for Psychological Science.
+Dr. Caporino has received awards from ADAA, the International OCD Foundation, and the TLC Foundation for Body-Focused Repetitive Behaviors; and was named a Rising Star by the Association for Psychological Science.
 She was also honored with the first ABCT Anne Marie Albano Early Career Award for Excellence in the Integration of Science and Practice.

 Phone: 202-885-6358